hegdesagar/NotesApplication/readme.txt

             CMD->    READ   : ./note Read pattern
             CMD->    DELETE : ./note Remove XXXX

+* containerise use the docker file to create container (available in NoteApp folder)

 * Preferences : the user can change the preference for the application which are declared in the Constants.go file (preferences section)
             	_CHAR_SET : The set of character used for generating the random string XXXX which